hturnbull93/makers_notes/week_notes/week1.md

 **Learning Objective & Achievement Plan**

-I will become oriented with Makers' ethod, practices and meet the cohort by doing the following
+I will become oriented with Makers' ethos, practices and meet the cohort by doing the following:

 - [x] Attend [First day intro]